crismaciel/COMIT/README.md

 Project: System for register the Kids ballet class in the  summer break Backend course in COMIT
 Ballet Class for Girls (6-9 years old)
-Welcome to our special summer ballet class, designed to bring joy, creativity, and movement to girls aged 6 to 9.
+Goals: Designed to bring joy, creativity, and movement to girls aged 6 to 9.

 About the Class
 This beginner-friendly ballet class offers a wonderful opportunity for young girls to: